danrose9/copy-code-component/README.md

 - Styled Components 5.3.6
 - Semantic UI React 2.1.3

-Test file still to be added
+Test file to be added